Criminal Justice

 SO350 Law and Society

-**Alternate elective courses in Anthropology, Political Science or Psychology may
+**Alternate elective courses in Anthropology, Political Science or Psychology may be substituted by permission of the department.

 Minor Requirements (21 credits)